IgniteUI/igniteui-documentation/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

 ###Code Example: Basic ASP.NET MVC implementation

-The code below demonstrates how to create and configure the `igCombo` control using the ASP.NET MVC Helper with the following parameters:
+The code below demonstrates how to create and configure the %%ProductNameMVC%% `Combo` control with the following parameters:

 <table class="table">
 	<thead>